 “She was very afraid about the future of her kids.
 She was asking me for time because she needed enough time to find somebody to take care of the kids.”

 Cervical cancer is caused by the human papillomavirus (HPV), a common sexually transmitted infection that can cause cancer in some women with persistent infection.
 Jose, now a senior advisor for women’s cancers at PATH, has seen how the new highly effective HPV vaccine protects girls and young women against this cancer-causing virus, as well as the improvements in early screening and treatment.
 These developments provide even more opportunity to prevent cervical cancer and save lives.

 And yet most developing countries lack the laboratories, trained technicians, and financial resources to effectively screen.
-It is the second most common cancer among women globally, and the largest cancer killer among women in most lower- and middle-income countries.
+It is the fourth most common cancer in women globally, and the top cancer killer among women in many low- and middle-income countries.

 But there’s hope.
 Recent innovations for lower-income countries are proving to be just as effective as the methods used to reduce cervical cancer incidence in high-income countries.